finos/open-developer-platform/.github/ISSUE_TEMPLATE/Vote.md

 Do you approve ... ?

 ## Reactions
-- 👍 - approve
+- 👍 Approve
-- 👎 - deny (please add comment explaining why)
+- 👎 Deny (please add comment explaining why)
-- 👀 - abstained (please add comment explaining why)
+- 👀 Abstain (please add comment explaining why)

 ## Due to
 I'd ask you to cast your vote with 72h (3 days).